HoustonRuby/rails_girls/05_explore/beautifying_your_page_with_bootstrap.md

    border-radius: .5em;
  }
  ```
 Now that we have our elements centered and a background, we can style the inner box displaying our chirps.
-We will add
+We can add

 ```css
  div .chirpBox {